 The first time that I made scones they turned out okay.
 The second time they were much better and I found my rhythm and realized that scones are basically biscuits.
 Biscuits, I definitely know how to make!

-The first time I made scones they turned out okay, but the second time they were much better and I found my rhythm and realized that scones are basically biscuits and biscuits I definitely know how to make.
-Once I mastered the basic recipe, I was able to build on that by adding in other ingredients such as the Maple Pecan Scones, which are still a favorite.
-Scones can also be sweet or more savory depending on what you choose to add into the mix.
+Once I mastered the basic scone recipe, I was able to build on that by adding in other ingredients such as the Maple Pecan Scones, which are still a favorite.
+Scones can also be sweet or savory depending on what you choose to add to the mix.

-Recently I was thumbing through the cookbook Top with Cinnamon, by Izy Hossack, which is one of my Amazon finds for less than $8.00.
-In the cookbook was a recipe for Flaxseed Scones and I decided to give the recipe a try, but I decided to make mine with whole wheat flour instead and I also added in an extra ½ teaspoon of baking powder to give the scones a little more rise.
-They turned out very hearty and delicious, but not too sweet, which is perfect to top with some sweet apricot preserves while they are still hot from the oven.
+Recently I was thumbing through the cookbook Top with Cinnamon, by Izy Hossack, which is one of my Amazon finds.
+Anyway, in the cookbook, there is a recipe for flaxseed scones and I decided to give the recipe a try, but I decided to make mine with whole wheat flour instead and I also added in an extra ½ teaspoon of baking powder to give the scones a little more rise.
+They turned out very hearty and delicious, but not too sweet, which is perfect to top with your favorite preserves while they are still warm straight from the oven.

 - 2 cups whole wheat flour (or all-purpose flour)